 Who like criticisms and failures?
 No one right?
 But whether we mistakenly do something or not, life is a journey of ups and downs.
 And sometimes, we have to receive blunt bad comments or experience epic failures to know exactly what we need to improve in ourselves.
 Yes, it’s emotionally painful depending on who throw it or how those happen.
-However, when you understand things objectively to handle your emotions, then it’s easier to face some bad trip moments.
+However, when you understand things objectively to handle your emotions, then it’s easier to face bad trip moments.

 Adapt Beginner’s Mind.
 As we conquer challenges and become achievers, we feel that we’re already skilled, experienced, and expert.
 It’s possibly true in our field or comfort zone, but things change when we try something different or go to a new territory.
 Practically, it’s good to expect that we’re not going be the best yet, but we will be soon.
 Thus we better adapt a beginner’s mind.

-Ito problema nang mga nag-freelance, nagnegosyo, o lumipat ng trabaho e.
+Ito problema ng mga nag-freelance, nagnegosyo, o lumipat ng trabaho e.
 Hindi kumo’t engineer, doctor, o ano mang propsesyon na mayroon ka, lahat ng iyon ay madadala mo sa bagong field na papasukin mo.
 Siyempre dapat naroon pa rin ang proud ka sa mga na-achieve mo kasi pinaghirapan mo naman talaga .
 Pero in terms of pride or ego, i-level mo rin kasi You can’t add something more in an already full container.
 Ika nga ni Zen Master Shunryu Suzuki, Zen Mind, Beginner’s Mind: Informal Talks on Zen Meditation and Practice:

 “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”